IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

     ![](_attachments/summaryPanel.png)

-53. Select **I understand that the following account will be charged for infrastructure**.
+52. Select **I understand that the following account will be charged for infrastructure**.
-54. Select **I have read and agreed to the following third-party service agreements**.
+53. Select **I have read and agreed to the following third-party service agreements**.
-55. Click **Create**.
+54. Click **Create**.

 At this point, the provisioning process for the VCF for Classic instance begins.
 If all specified infrastructure components with the requested configurations are available, this process is fully automated.
 In these cases, provisioning of a VCF for Classic instance can take 12 hours or less.
-In cases where the infrastructure as specified isn't immediately available the process can take longer.
+In cases where the infrastructure as specified isn't immediately available, the process can take longer.
 When the instance created for this demonstration guide was provisioned, not all the infrastructure was available.
 In this case, the instance took over 48 hours to provision.
 A client's experience will vary.

 The VCS for Classic automation performs hundreds of operations.
 At a  high level, all the infrastructure (compute and storage) is allocated to the user's IBM Cloud account, the required VMware software is installed on each host, networks are defined and configured both in IBM Cloud and within the VMware cluster, and any selected **Add-on services** are deployed.